Advancing prevention and treatment of NTDs

 DEMOCRATIC REPUBLIC OF CONGO

-Access to Primary Health Care Project
+Access to Primary Health Care Project (ASSP) (2013-2019)

-IMA assists the MOH in 56 health zones to integrate NTDs within the overall basic health care package and better plan and implement MDAs in this UK aid-funded project.
-A Vitamin A supplementation campaign for children 6-59 months and the de-worming with mebendazole of children 12-59 months was organized in all of ASSP’s supported health zones.
-In total, 1,542,053 children received Vitamin A and 1,261,398 children received mebendazole during this campaign.
+IMA assists the Ministry of Health in 52 health zones to integrate NTDs within the overall basic health care package and to better plan and implement MDA in the ASSP project, funded by UK Aid's Department for International Development (DFID).
+Through ASSP, IMA organized a Vitamin A supplementation campaign for children 6-59 months and de-worming with mebendazole of children 12-59 months in all of ASSP’s supported health zones.
+In total, 1,542,053 children received Vitamin A and 1,261,398 children received mebendazole during this campaign.Learn more.